 13. Banana Pepper

 If you have ever tasted the famous pepper pickling, you will see the mild and tangy large peppers inside.
-They are Banana peppers.
+They are banana peppers.

 These peppers most often have a bright yellow color.
 Yet they can also be red, green, or orange.
 They are a great choice for those who like mid-peppers.
 You can use them to make stuffing, jellies, and pickling.